 If you’re looking for something to inspire joy and play during your visit to NYC, check out the Color Factory!
 This interactive museum highlights color, with everything from macarons to a confetti room to a giant ball pit.
 As you move throughout the museum, there are different opportunities to play with art and color, including a drawing room, a music room, and a silent dance party room.

 The Color Factory is all about color as a sensory experience in every way imaginable and encourages play.
-It’s a perfect thing to add to your trip if you are traveling to NYC with kids, but it’s just as fun for adults too.
+It’s a perfect thing to add to your trip if you are traveling to NYC with kids, but it’s just as fun for adults too and can be great for rainy days in NYC.
 (I mean, where else can grown adults play in a giant ball pit?
 And don’t worry…they are sanitized.)

 Plus, it’s a fun Instagram spot and your ticket includes photos you take during your visit.
 AND you will get some fun small souvenirs and treats included.

 To visit the Color Factory, you must buy your tickets online ahead of time.
 Timed-entry tickets range from $39 to $45.
 Hours vary daily (and they are closed some Wednesdays).
 Your ticket will be timed though, and they ask that you arrive 10-15 minutes early.

 The Tenement Museum is a true gem in NYC!
 The museum tells the stories of US immigrants in the real-life tenements where they lived on Orchard Street.
 Historians have found their stories and re-created the environment by unearthing old wallpaper and filling spaces with things that people used in their day-to-day lives.

 There are tours of different immigrants and their stories, so you can look for one that matches your family’s story, if applicable.
 The tours are interactive, meaning you can ask questions.
 Some of them use actors and some tour guides.
 The museum also offers walking tours of the Lower East Side where you can learn the history of the buildings.